paviro/MagicMirror-Modules/README.md

 # MagicMirror-Extensions
 In this repository I will with time open source the [MagicMirror](https://github.com/MichMich/MagicMirror) extensions I wrote for my mirror.
+You can find some more details on my [blog](http://metype.org/en/category/diy-projekte/spiegel/).

 ## Features
 - Callmonitor for FRITZ!Box users